LarsInteractive/MoonAndSun-Watchmaker/README.md

 ![Preview](https://github.com/LarsInteractive/MoonAndSun-Watchmaker/blob/master/preview.jpg)

 ### Features
+* Design

-Elegant design
+  * Elegant design

+  * Animated sun

+  * Realistic moon(phase)

+  * Colorful rendering of the sky especially at sunrise and sunset

+  * Daylengths representation

+* Technical

-Very power efficient due to a lot of black
+  * Very power efficient due to a lot of black

-Calculation of the display only necessary once a minute
+  * Calculation of the display only necessary once a minute

-Programming very easy to customize as source code was prepared for editing on smartphone in Watchmaker.
+  * Programming very easy to customize as source code was prepared for editing on smartphone in Watchmaker.
 (Unfortunately the code is a bit bloated because of this).

-Animated sun

-Realistic moon(phase)

-Colorful rendering of the sky especially at sunrise and sunset

-Daylengths representation

-Helper (Python) to read own images of curves
+  * Helper onboard (Python) to read own curves image files and add them to lookup table

 # Tiny hint section

-The content of font folder is removed due copyright concerns
+* The content of font folder is removed due copyright concerns

-The script.lua in scripts is renamed to script.txt.
+* The script.lua in scripts is renamed to script.txt.
 Otherwise the script is not recognized by various applications

-A watch-file is simply a zip-file with a certain structure
+* A watch-file is simply a zip-file with a certain structure